rigormortiz/docker-ubuntu-xrdp-mate/README.md

 # What is docker-ubuntu-xrdp-mate?
-Docker-ubuntu-xrdp-mate is a base image of Ubuntu Yakkety with the Mate desktop environment and xrdp installed.
+Docker-ubuntu-xrdp-mate is a base image of Ubuntu Zesty with the Mate desktop environment and xrdp installed.
 It can be used stand alone or as a base for a more personalized desktop environment.
 Includes Mate and Firefox

 # How to use this image
 You can use this image as a base for your own customized desktop environment.